epfml/disco/docs/examples/README.md

 ### Creating a CSV file to connect a dataset in DISCO

 DISCO allows connecting data through a CSV file that maps filenames to labels.
-The python notebook `dataset_csv_creation.ipynb` shows how to create such a CSV for the Skin Disease Classification task.
+The python notebook `dataset_csv_creation.ipynb` shows how to create such a CSV and the `scin_dataset.ipynb` shows how to download the [SCIN dataset](https://github.com/google-research-datasets/scin/tree/main?tab=readme-ov-file) and how to preprocess it in a format accepted by DISCO.